Navigate through Enigmatic Labyrinth A Survey of Chain of Thought Reasoning: Advances, Frontiers and Future: Frontiers of Research

 \subsection{Tool Use}

-Despite the extensive knowledge exhibited by LLMs, it is accompanied by several challenges.
-These encompass the incapacity to access up-to-the-minute news, proclivity towards hallucinations when responding to queries involving out-of-domain knowledge, and the absence of sophisticated reasoning capacities like mathematical calculations or symbolic reasoning.
-By granting LLMs the ability to employ external tools, it becomes possible to augment the model’s reasoning capabilities and assimilate external knowledge, enabling it to engage in information retrieval and environmental interaction.

-MRKL \cite{MRKL:Karpas} introduces a novel framework comprising scalable modules (referred to as experts) and a router.
-These experts can take the form of neural networks or symbols.
-However, this study primarily focuses on conceptualization and training an LLM specifically for mathematical computation while not delving into implementing other module contents.
-TALM \cite{TALM:Parisi} integrates a text-centric methodology with supplementary tools to enhance the capabilities of language models.
-It employs an iterative self-play mechanism to initiate performance enhancements, commencing with a limited set of tooltips.
-On the other hand, Toolformer \cite{Toolformer:TimoSchick} proposes a self-supervised learning approach that equips language models with the ability to determine the appropriate instances and manner in which to utilize the API.
-In a similar vein, HuggingGPT \cite{HuggingGPT:Shen} leverages visual and speech models to process information from diverse modalities, thereby endowing LLMs with the capacity for multi-modal understanding and generation.
+LLMs face difficulties in accessing news, performing calculations, and interacting with the environment.
+Previous work endows LLMs with the ability to use external tools, enhancing their reasoning capabilities and enabling them to interact with the (multi-modal) external environment~\citep{TALM:Parisi,Toolformer:TimoSchick,HuggingGPT:Shen}.

-However, converting a user request into API format is often not straightforward.
-The existing approaches mentioned above have limitations in facilitating multiple invocations of the tool and rectifying query errors.
-To tackle this problem, ReAct \citep{ReAct:Yao} integrates the strengths of CoT and action plan generation to mutually enhance and complement each other, thereby augmenting the problem-solving capability.
-MM-REACT \citep{MMREACT} further utilizes vision experts to enable multi-modal reasoning and action.
+However, these methods have limitations in facilitating multiple tool invocations and rectifying query errors.
+To tackle this problem, ReAct~\citep{ReAct:Yao} and Reflexion~\citep{Reflexion:NoahShinn} integrate the strengths of reasoning and action to complement each other.
+ART~\citep{ART} uses a task library to select relevant tools and reasoning demonstrations.
+MM-REACT~\citep{MMREACT} further incorporates vision experts to facilitate multi-modal reasoning and action.

-To assess the proficiency of tools, API-Bank \citep{APIBank:Li} introduces a comprehensive benchmark, providing a robust foundation to evaluate the performance and effectiveness of tool-augmented LLMs.

-The aforementioned research endeavors focus on designing tools (or APIs) to enhance the capabilities of LLMs in various domains, including mathematical computation, knowledge base querying, web page searching, and multi-modal processing.
-Combining XoT with tools effectively addresses the challenges faced by LLMs in terms of knowledge acquisition, reasoning abilities, and interaction with external environments.
-X-of-thought reasoning enables models to effectively elicit, track, and update action plans while managing exceptions.
-Simultaneously, action operations facilitate the model’s interaction with external sources, such as knowledge bases and environments, enabling it to gather additional information.